uhppoted/uhppoted-mqtt/documentation/greengrass.md

 For this guide, the target system will comprise a clean Ubuntu 22.04 LTS VPS with:
 - an _AWS Greengrass_ _core_ device with the _Auth_, _Moquette_ and _MQTT Bridge_ components
 - an _AWS Greengrass_ _thing_ for _uhppoted-mqtt_
+- a daemonized _uhppoted-mqtt_

 It should be similar'ish for anything else but YMMV.
 For the rest of this guide:

 - the _core_ device will be named and referred to as _uhppoted-greengrass_.
 Think of it as the MQTT broker.
 - the _thing_ device will be named and referred to as _uhppoted-mqtt_.
 Think of it as _uhppoted-mqtt_.